Table of Contents[Hide][Show]

 Sleep Tincture Safety Modifications

 Pregnancy insomnia can be rough.
 While I prefer to stick to natural relaxing remedies, there are a few modifications needed.
 Expecting mamas should skip the hops, yarrow, and catnip.
-In general, it’s recommended to avoid medicinal use of herbs in the first trimester, but check with your midwife if unsure.
+In general, it’s recommended to avoid medicinal use of herbs in the first trimester, but check with your midwife or doctor if unsure.

 Breastfeeding moms may want to skip the yarrow and mint, though that’s not totally necessary.
 I’d also leave the hops out if breastfeeding.